karol-maciaszek/shortigin/README.md

 ## Motivation behind specific solutions

+### Hasura GraphQL engine

+Hasura is a GraphQL engine that connects to the Postgres database and provides a GraphQL API.
+It is a great tool for quickly building a GraphQL API.
+I chose it because of the following reasons:

+- It provides CRUD GraphQL operation out-of-a-box

 ### GraphQL

 The service uses GraphQL for the API.
 Among the well-known benefits of GraphQL, I chose it because of the following reasons: